Clicky

 The Final Result: A Perfectly Crafted Bar

-A wavy-topped charcoal soap bar with gray and white swirls rests on marble—showcasing artisan craftsmanship and technique.
+A wavy-topped charcoal soap bar with gray and white swirls resting on a marble surface.

 After 24 hours, thanks to the sodium lactate, the loaf will be firm and ready for the most satisfying moment: the cut.
 Slicing into a fresh loaf reveals a perfectly smooth, creamy interior.
 There should be no air pockets, the color will be a gorgeous, even white from the goat milk, and the texture will be dense and perfect.